TickerSparkInvestor Intelligence

 ByteDance in 2026: IPO Outlook + Backdoor Routes

-ByteDance sits at the center of one of the biggest consumer internet stories in the world: TikTok, short-form video, commerce, and a business that Reuters reported generated $155 billion of revenue in 2024.
-That scale, plus the company’s ongoing U.S. restructuring and repeated private share buybacks, is exactly why retail investors keep asking how to get in.
+ByteDance sits at the center of one of the biggest consumer internet stories in the world: TikTok, Douyin, short-form video, creator monetization, and a business that Reuters has said has been valued anywhere from the low-$300 billions to as high as $550 billion in recent private deals.
+That scale is exactly why retail investors keep asking how to buy it.

 What is ByteDance?